JosuaKrause/quick_server/README.rst

         # ...
         # long, slow computation
         return myresult # myresult must be JSON convertible

+Note that caching can also be used for other types of requests.

 Using workers with babel or react
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~